Travel Friendly Cameras

 • 20.3 Megapixel CMOS sensor

-The PowerShot SX740 HS camera is a great starter camera with many features.
+The PowerShot SX740 HS camera is an excellent starter camera, offering numerous features.
 It delivers an impressive 40x optical zoom and an optical image stabilizer for perfect shots every time.

-You can record videos of your favorite destinations in super-high definition 4K 30p or make beautiful time-lapse videos.
-I’m also a big fan of the 4K frame cropping feature that lets you grab high-quality still images without additional software.ir?t=every00c 20&language=en US&l=li2&o=1&a=B07FXXVC74
+You can record videos of your favorite destinations in super-high definition (4K 30p) or create beautiful time-lapse videos.
+I’m also a big fan of the 4K frame cropping feature, which allows you to capture high-quality still images without the need for additional software.ir?t=every00c 20&language=en US&l=li2&o=1&a=B07FXXVC74

 Like any travel camera worth its salt, it has built-in WiFi.
 You can use the Canon Camera Connect app to transfer images, share them with your jealous friends, and print them.

-The Canon SX740 will inspire your creativity with shooting modes like Self-Portrait Mode for selfies, Food Mode for fun food pics, Video Snapshot Mode for memorable movies, and Hybrid Auto to capture photos and video simultaneously.
+The Canon SX740 will inspire your creativity with shooting modes like Self-Portrait Mode for selfies, Food Mode for capturing fun food photos, Video Snapshot Mode for creating memorable movies, and Hybrid Auto, which allows you to capture images and video simultaneously.

-And if you’re wondering what’s in the box when you buy one, you get a wrist strap, a battery pack, and a charger.
+And if you’re wondering what’s included when you buy one, you’ll receive a wrist strap, a battery pack, and a charger.

-Also worth a mention is the very cool 180-degree tilt-type screen which can face all the way forward, and this means that you can easily put yourself in the center of the frame.
+Also worth mentioning is the very cool 180-degree tilt-type screen, which can face all the way forward.
+This means you can easily position yourself at the center of the frame.
 The Canon also features a “smooth skin effect” that can help enhance your natural features for the perfect Instagram selfies.

 FAQ